 - University Police shall be notified and will, in turn, notify the State Police, environmental conservation and fire department, if necessary.
 The following will be provided: - Location of the incident and the hour of occurrence - Visual observations - Interviews with drivers/passengers - Chemical involved and amount, if possible - Rescuing victims depends on the nature of each incident.
 It may be necessary to have victims rescued by trained professionals.
 Resist the urge to rush in; you can't help others until you know what you are facing.
-(Refer to Emergency Response Guidebook, DOTP 5800.4, in the University Police Office.) - University Police will notify the Environmental Health and Safety Officer.
-In general, the Environmental Health and Safety Officer will assist if necessary in the identification and handling of the spilled material and coordinate reporting of the incident to authorities beyond the police and fire department. - Depending on the situation, University Police may be required to notify local utilities and the Director of Physical Plant.
+(Refer to Emergency Response Guidebook, DOTP 5800.4, in the University Police Office.) - University Police will notify the Environmental Health and Safety Chief Officer.
+In general, the Environmental Health and Safety Chief Officer will assist if necessary in the identification and handling of the spilled material and coordinate reporting of the incident to authorities beyond the police and fire department. - Depending on the situation, University Police may be required to notify local utilities and the Director of Physical Plant. - Control of vehicular and pedestrian traffic will be immediately undertaken by University Police. - The evacuation of the immediate area will be undertaken by University Police.

-- · Control of vehicular and pedestrian traffic will be immediately undertaken by University Police. - The evacuation of the immediate area will be undertaken by University Police - The University Police Chief will contact the Chief Communication Officer for media notification. - If hospitalization of personnel is required, University Police will arrange for ambulance service.
+- The evacuation of the immediate area will be undertaken by University Police - The University Police Chief will contact the Chief Communication Officer for media notification. - If hospitalization of personnel is required, University Police will arrange for ambulance service.
 If the hospitalization is related to the chemical itself, University Police will relay information known about the chemical to the hospital (MSDS or label). - In general, vehicles will not be immediately moved except to rescue people or to achieve a cleanup of the scene in the interest of public safety.